floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Cowboy-Coding-A-Case-Study.markdown

 ## Conclusion

 Unfortunately, nothing concrete has been decided yet, the path the organization is going to choose is up to it but I'm very interested in the results.
-I *might* write another article about that in a few month, no promise.
+I *might* write another article about that in a few months, no promise.

 Once you are in such a situation as this organization, it will be very hard to get out of it without a lot effort.
 The inconvenient truth is, that there is no quick and easy way out of the situation.
 It also demonstrates that you will certainly not win anything by the fallacy of thinking that not testing, a lack of design and architecture, will speed anything up mid to long-term.